s2t2/lambda-ds-3-1/README.md

 For reasons we'll discuss, it is a best practice to work on project-specific environments which have project-specific versions of the Python programming language and third-party Python packages.

 There are two main tools to help us do this.
 The first is the aforementioned Anaconda, which provides the `conda` utility.
+NOTE: when using `conda` to activate a virtual environment for the first time, when prompted to do so, Git Bash users on Windows may need to run `conda init bash` and Zsh users on Mac may need to run `conda init zsh`.
+NOTE: if experiencing issues recognizing `conda` commands on Mac OS Catalina, reference these [Catalina setup steps](https://github.com/prof-rossetti/intro-to-python/issues/13).

 The second, which we'll be using more often in this unit, is [Pipenv](https://pipenv.readthedocs.io/en/latest/).
 Mac users can download Pipenv via homebrew (`brew install pipenv`).
 Windows users can consult [this link](https://pipenv.readthedocs.io/en/latest/install/#pragmatic-installation-of-pipenv) for download instructions via pip.